-I love the Malvern Hills and Commons, and know them well, continually walking the length of them from my home of 35 years in Lower Wyche Road.
+I love the Malvern Hills and Commons, and know them very well, continually walking the length of them from my home of 35 years in Lower Wyche Road.

-The Trust is legally required to preserve the natural aspect of the Hills, protect and manage the trees and plants, prevent unlawful building and quarrying, and keep the Hills open for the enjoyment of the public.
-It is also required to conserve and enhance biodiversity, sites of Special Scientific Interest, and Scheduled Ancient Monuments on all the land in its jurisdiction.
+The Malvern Hills Trust is legally required to preserve the natural aspect of the Hills, protect and manage the trees and plants, prevent unlawful building and quarrying, and keep the Hills open for the enjoyment of the public.
+It is also required to conserve and enhance biodiversity, sites of Special Scientific Interest, and Scheduled Monuments on all the land in its jurisdiction.